-We have found a few egg-layers that are even stranger than some of the fish we have covered here lately, you remember Anableps; the Four-eyed Fish and Dwarf Egyptian Mouthbrooder.
-Now we bring you some even stranger aquarium fish including the Spraying Characin that lay, care for and hatches their eggs outside of the water, the Bitterling that actually lay their eggs inside a live mussel, and even though the eggs hatch in the mussel does not seem to notice and the strange courtships behaviors of certain cichlids.
+There are a few egg-layers that are even stranger than some of the strange fish you may already be familiar with, such as Anableps, four-eyed fish and Dwarf Egyptian Mouthbrooder.
+No, these are even stranger aquarium fish including the Spraying Characin that lay, care for and hatches their eggs outside of the water, the Bitterling that lay their eggs inside a live mussel, and even though the eggs hatch in the mussel does not seem to notice and the strange courtships behaviors of certain cichlids.

 The Spraying Characin

-A member of a family that includes the feared Piranha-probably the most rapacious of all fresh-water fish.
+A member of a family that includes the feared Piranha—probably the most rapacious of all fresh-water fish.
 Otherwise, the Characin family of fish is made up of mostly small and peaceful species, many of which are familiar Aquarium fish.
-Fish like the Neon, Glowlite Tetra, Black Skirt Tetra and Buenos Aires Tetra to name a few.
+Fish like the Neon Tetra, Glowlight Tetra, Black Skirt Tetra, and Buenos Aires Tetra to name a few.

 The Spraying Characin is also peaceable as well as colorful and attractive.
 Its mating behavior makes The Spraying Characin also called the Splashing Tetra an unusually interesting aquarium inhabitant.
 During the mating ritual, the female jumps out of the water and onto the leaves or stems of water plants that extend above the surface of the water.
 There she deposits her eggs, a few at a time, and is followed by the male jumping out of the water after her to fertilize the eggs each time she lays another small batch.

 In this unique but rather exhausting manner, the several hundred eggs a pair of this species commonly produces in a single spawning are laid and fertilized.
 The female’s job is then done; the male, however, is far from having completed his part of the reproductive cycle.
 He remains near the eggs and guards them, even though they are above the water’s surface.
-To prevent their being dried out by the air; he sprays water over them from time to time with flips of his caudal fin.
+To prevent drying out from the air, he sprays water over them from time to time with flips of his caudal fin.
 When the eggs finally hatch, the male directs a final, especially heavy spray at them, and so washes them down into the water.
 Only then is his task complete, and he goes about his own business without paying further attention to his offspring.

 Without the mussel, the Bitterling could not breed.
 Again, no one so far has advanced a good explanation why this fish alone of all its relatives has evolved the peculiar habit of selecting an involuntary babysitter for its young during the critical first few days of their lives.
 What caused this species to develop the ability to inject the eggs into the mussel?
 Why do the Mussels not digest the eggs or the fry, so many questions, no answers?